First line of defense against ballistic missiles

 Exoatmospheric Kill Vehicle

 The EKV seeks out its target using multi-color sensors, a cutting-edge onboard computer and a rocket motor that helps it steer in space.
-It hones in on the target and, with pinpoint precision, destroys it using nothing more than the force of a massive collision.
+It guides to the target and, with pinpoint precision, destroys it using nothing more than the force of a massive collision.
 No traditional warhead is necessary.

 The SM-3® interceptor is a defensive weapon used by the U.S. Navy to destroy short- to intermediate-range ballistic missile threats.
 This “hit-to-kill” interceptor uses a kinetic warhead to collide with targets in space, far above population centers below.
 The SM-3 program is a critical piece of the Phased Adaptive Approach for missile defense in Europe.
 The newest IIA variant features a larger, more sophisticated kinetic warhead.
 The EKV and SM-3 vehicles have a combined record of 40 successful intercepts in space.

 Multi-Object Kill Vehicle

-As part of a contract awarded in 2015, Raytheon is designing a fourth vehicle — called the MOKV kill vehicle, which will destroy several objects in space by using advanced sensor, guidance, propulsion and communication technologies.
+As part of a contract awarded in 2015, Raytheon is designing a Multi-Object Kill Vehicle (MOKV), which will destroy several objects in space by using advanced sensor, guidance, propulsion and communication technologies.

-Design work on the MOKV kill vehicle concept is underway at Raytheon's Advanced Missile Systems, an industry-leading technology and innovation hub.
+Design work on the MOKV concept is underway at Raytheon's Advanced Missile Systems, an industry-leading technology and innovation hub.
 The company's kill vehicles are assembled in its world-class, one-of-a-kind Space Factory, which has been called a national asset.